-Selling a house during the foreclosure process in West Virginia is possible, but the lender and the bank should be informed.
+Selling a West Virginia house during the foreclosure process is possible, but the lender and the bank should be informed.
 In most states, the bank cannot foreclose a property if it has a legitimate offer.
 The homeowner should prove that such a cash offer exists and arrange for closing as soon as possible.

 There are a lot of benefits in selling your property in foreclosure as opposed to letting the bank sell it in an auction.
 If you want to learn about this and more, stick with us until the end of this guide!